JamesDavidMorris/StockTickerWidget/README.md

 ## Features

 - **Customizable Tickers**: Create your own list of real-time updating tickers from any provided by TradingView.
-- **Easy Ticker Management**: Change tickers easily by right-clicking on the Electron system tray widget, clicking "Change Tickers," and pasting the HTML code from TradingView.
+- **Easy Ticker Management**: Change tickers easily by right-clicking on the system tray widget, clicking "Change Tickers," and pasting the HTML code from TradingView.
 - **Flexible Positioning and Resizing**: Position and resize the application by holding Shift and using the mouse.
-- **Quick Access to Detailed Views**: Open any ticker in your default web browser for a detailed view by Ctrl+clicking.
+- **Quick Access to Detailed Views**: Open any ticker in your default web browser for a detailed view by holding Ctrl and clicking on the ticker.
 - **Input Control**: Enable or disable mouse input.
 - **Always On Top Mode**: Enable or disable the always on top mode.
-- **Persistent Settings**: All settings are saved to a .ini file for persistence across sessions.
+- **Persistent Settings**: All settings are saved to file for persistence across sessions.

 ## Installation and Setup